National Statistics

 National Residential StatisticsNational Residential StatisticsNational Residential StatisticsNational Residential StatisticsNational Residential StatisticsNational Residential Statistics

-• Actual (not seasonally adjusted) monthly activity came in 1.7% above March 2023.
+• Actual (not seasonally adjusted) monthly activity came in 9.3% below March 2024.

-• The number of newly listed properties declined 1.6% month-over-month.
+• The number of newly listed properties moved 3% higher on a month-over-month basis.

-• The actual (not seasonally adjusted) national average sale price posted a 2% year-over-year increase in March.
+• The actual (not seasonally adjusted) national average sale price was down 3.7% on a year-over-year basis.

 Chart of interest A